 A. On-site compliance

 - Rental Housing.
-Projects with rental units shall be subject to one of the following:
+Sites with rental units shall be subject to one of the following:

 i.
 At least 8% of the units must be affordable to and occupied by households with an Income at or below 60% of AMI.
 Projects that meet this affordable housing standard are not eligible for Revenue Loss Offset Assistance3.